The Montel Williams Show: Production and distribution

+Reception

+Critical response

+New York listed it as one of the worst television shows of 1995.

+Awards and nominations

 Cancellation and further developments

 It was reported in Variety that CBS TV Distribution terminated the show when key Fox-owned stations chose not to renew it for the 2008–2009 season.
 The final episode aired in most markets on May 16, 2008, with some markets airing it at a later date (one week later).

 In June 2008, Ofcom of the UK ruled that ITV2 (which aired the show during its run) "breached standards with a repeat of the Montel Williams Show in which a 'desperate' couple were told by self-professed psychic Sylvia Browne that their missing son, Shawn Hornbeck was dead - even though he turned up alive the previous year."
 The ruling concerned "breaching rule 2.1 of the Broadcasting Code, which relates to protecting viewers against offensive material."